PM-Notes/How-To-Github/README.md

 ## The End - For now

-I expect I will need to make many edits to this artice, let me know how you get on, your feedback is apprecited.
+I expect I will need to make many edits to this article, let me know how you get on, your feedback is appreciated.